menghui-zhou/ATMTL/README.md

 # ATMTL
-Efficient Multi-task Learning with Adaptive Temporal Structure for Progression Prediction
+The code is for our work: Efficient Multi-task Learning with Adaptive Temporal Structure for Progression Prediction.